cryptobike07/datagram/README.md

 ```
 ./datagram.sh stop
 ```
-Checks if node is running ✅ or not ❌
+Checks if node is running ✅ or not ❌ (maybe after a reboot)
 ```
 ./datagram.sh status
 ```